Ex-Congressman of Iloilo District 5 Mr. Raul Boboy Tupas visits Bari Farm in Tanza, Cavite.

-Congratulations to Kiara Kirsten Nacario (BS Chemistry Minor in Business Studies) and Annika Jeuel Duyan (BS Biochemistry) for successfully defending their undergraduate thesis on agarwood inoculant under the supervision of Dr. Joel Garcia.
+Warmest congratulations to Kiara Kirsten Nacario (BS Chemistry, Minor in Business Studies) and Annika Jeuel Duyan (BS Biochemistry) for successfully defending their undergraduate thesis on agarwood inoculant under the esteemed supervision of Dr. Joel Garcia.

 The phrase “A Growing Industry for Growing Wealth” encapsulates a powerful economic principle: that the key to sustained financial growth lies in aligning with industries that are themselves on an upward trajectory.
 In today’s rapidly evolving global economy, emerging industries — particularly those rooted in sustainability, innovation, and natural resource stewardship — offer vast potential for wealth creation.